arnbme/nyckelharpa/README.md

 * Pins may be maintained using the Lock Code Manager app, or device's pin manangement buttons

-* A Panic pin is created by by placing case independent text "panic" as part or all of the pin's "Name"
+* A Panic pin is created by by placing case independent text "panic" as part or all of the pin's "Name", allowing a panic response when using a keypad without a Panic key.

 [:arrow_up_small: Back to top](#top)